lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Proposed Steps for Secure Online Voting
+## Rules & Assumptions

-Rule/Assumption 1: There is a physical voting-office, just as there would be in the case of an all-paper election.
+- Rule/Assumption 1: There is a physical voting-office, just as there would be in the case of an all-paper election.

-Rule/Assumption 2: Problems must be solved in-person with the voter present and with that voter's proof of identification in the same way that the person would register to vote (and/or cast their vote in an in-person election).
+- Rule/Assumption 2: Problems must be solved in-person with the voter present and with that voter's proof of identification in the same way that the person would register to vote (and/or cast their vote in an in-person election).

-Rule/Assumption 3: Empirical tests, hypothetical tests, and security checks should be done to demonstrate how this (or any) voting system measurably succeeds or measurably fails to work.
+- Rule/Assumption 3: Empirical tests, hypothetical tests, and security checks should be done to demonstrate how this (or any) voting system measurably succeeds or measurably fails to work.
 [E.g. "I just like it." or: "I just don't like it."
 Are not sufficient reasons to use or to not use a given voting process.]

-Rule/Assumption 4: Voting issues must be definable and defined in measurable and testable ways.
+- Rule/Assumption 4: Voting issues must be definable and defined in measurable and testable ways.
 E.g. If this system does work, disinformation will be used to prevent it from working.

-Rule/Assumption 5: If the context is critiquing the mechanics of casting/submitting ballots and votes, then a failure to agree on design and rules for an election (e.g. doing a run-off or not doing a run-off, how proportional representation is, etc.) should not be considered relevant to the context of submitting a ballot.
+- Rule/Assumption 5: If the context is critiquing the mechanics of casting/submitting ballots and votes, then a failure to agree on design and rules for an election (e.g. doing a run-off or not doing a run-off, how proportional representation is, etc.) should not be considered relevant to the context of submitting a ballot.
 (E.g. complaints about how votes are counted (or ignored) should not be used as an argument against secure methods to (the context of the mechanics of) casting/submitting ballots and votes.)

 Q: Design question: printable-document format vs. .csv format
 - reading document
 - storing document
 - converting document

+## Steps
 #### Step 1: (During in-person registration [not-over-a-network/not-online]: voter registers)
 Before the election ends: A person, e.g. in-person, with ID (identifiable as an eligible voter according to local rules), goes to the Voting-Office to register for the vote-over-a-network (with One-Time-Pad) (online voting) process.